On the bias, risk and consistency of sample means in multi-armed bandits: Introduction

-Third, the recent literature on best-arm identification in MABs has often used anytime uniform concentration bounds for the sample mean of each arm around its true mean \citep{jamieson_lil_2014,kaufmann_complexity_2014} also known as finite-LIL bounds.
-Historically, these were called confidence sequences and were developed by \cite{darling_confidence_1967,darling_further_1968,lai_confidence_1976}, though both theoretical and practical advances outside the MAB literature have been made recently \citep{balsubramani_sharp_2014,balsubramani_sequential_2016,howard2018uniform}.
+The recent literature on best-arm identification in MABs has often used anytime uniform concentration bounds for the sample mean of each arm around its true mean \cite{jamieson_lil_2014,kaufmann_complexity_2014} also known as finite-LIL bounds.
+Historically, these were called confidence sequences~\cite{darling_confidence_1967,darling_further_1968,lai_confidence_1976}, though both theoretical and practical advances outside the MAB literature have been made recently \cite{balsubramani_sharp_2014,balsubramani_sequential_2016,howard2021time}.
 While these results yield high probability deviation inequalities that allow for adaptive rewinding, they cannot be immediately converted into bias and risk bounds.
 Below, we develop variants of these bounds and incorporate them into our risk analysis to to cover all the cases in the fully adaptive setting.

-Last, \cite{russo2016controlling} recently derived information-theoretic bounds for the selection bias introduced by adaptive choosing.
-This work, soon extended by \citet{jiao2017dependence}, showed that if a fixed number of samples is collected from each distribution, then the bias (or expected $\ell_2$ loss) of the sample mean of an adaptively chosen arm can be bounded using the mutual information between the arm index and the observed data.
+Recently \cite{russo2016controlling} derived information-theoretic bounds for the selection bias introduced by adaptive choosing.
+This work, further extended by \cite{jiao2017dependence}, showed that if a fixed number of samples is collected from each distribution, then the bias (or expected $\ell_2$ loss) of the sample mean of an adaptively chosen arm can be bounded using the mutual information between the arm index and the observed data.
 From our MAB perspective, these bounds only hold for a deterministic sampling strategy that is stopped at a fixed time.
 Our paper derives new bias and risk bounds based on the mutual information for the fully adaptive setting.

-In sum, characterizing the risk and bias under all four notions of adaptivity simultaneously is an interesting and challenging theoretical problem, and it is also of practical interest.
+In sum, characterizing the risk and bias under all four notions of adaptivity simultaneously is an interesting and challenging problem.
 Below, we summarize our contributions and describe the organization of the paper: \begin{enumerate} \item We formulate sufficient conditions for consistency of a sequence of sample means in the fully adaptive setting which only require the existence of a finite mean for each arm (Proposition~\ref{prop::consistency}).

 \item For the $\ell_2$ loss and for arms with finite moments, we derive risk bounds for the sample mean in the fully adaptive setting that includes an adaptive arm choice and adaptive rewinding (Theorem~\ref{thm::bounds_in_fully_adap_finite_moment} and Corollary~\ref{cor::bounds_in_finite_moment}). \item By considering certain Bregman divergences between the sample and true mean as loss functions and for arms with exponentially decaying tails, we derive sharp risk bounds for a fixed target at a stopping time (Theorem~\ref{thm::bound_on_Bregman}) which are in turn used to derive quantitative upper and lower bounds for the bias under adaptive sampling and stopping (Corollary~\ref{cor::bound_on_bias_l1_risk}).